If you are a small employer and you treat your employees like members of your immediate family, who can blame you?

 When requesting leave under FMLA, an employee isn't necessarily required to use the specific phrase “FMLA leave” for the request to be valid.
 For example, mentioning a need to take time away for medical reasons due to ongoing chemotherapy treatments is sufficient for the request to be covered under FMLA.

 In addition, a small business can require employees to provide medical documentation of the need for FMLA leave within a reasonable timeframe (i.e. 15 calendar days).
 You then have five days to give the employee notice of whether their leave is covered under FMLA.
 If the requested leave is determined not to be covered under FMLA, the employee must be provided with a valid reason why.

 Tip #4: Ideally, an employee in need of leave under FMLA should provide at least 30 days advance notice or provide notice of need as soon as possible.

 Is FMLA Leave Indefinite?

-FMLA regulations allow up to 12 workweeks (or 26-weeks if taken in increments) of leave over a 12-month period, however small employers have the freedom to design their own FMLA guidelines.
-For instance, to avoid employees taking 12-weeks at the end of one calendar year, and an additional 12-weeks at the beginning of the next calendar year, use a rolling period.
+FMLA regulations allow up to 12 workweeks (or 26-weeks if taken in increments) of leave over a 12-month period, however small businesses have the freedom to design their own FMLA guidelines.
+For instance, to avoid employees taking 12-weeks at the end of one calendar year, and an additional 12-weeks at the beginning of the next calendar year, many small businesses use a rolling period.